celo-org/celo-blockchain/consensus/istanbul/spec.md

 upon: UponCondition - Pseudocode directly following upon statements is executed when the associated UponCondition evaluates to true

-UponConditions are triggered when the consensus instance has received sufficient messages or event such that the upon condition evaluates to true.
+Upon statements are triggered upon receipt of messages or events when the associated upon condition evaluates to true.
 Upon conditions are structured thus:

-<numeric qualifier> <composite message or event object to match against> <additional qualifications>
+<composite object, set of objects or eventto match against> <additional qualifications>

 E.G:
-// 2f+1 commit messages for the current round and heigt with a non nil value.
+// 2f+1 commit messages for the current round and height with a non nil value.
-2f+1 <C_T, Hc, Rc, V> && V != nil
+M ← <C_T, Hc, Rc, V> && |M| = 2f+1 && V != nil
 ```
 ```
 schedule <function call> after <duration> - This notation schedules the given